percona/pmm-doc/docs/deploy/server/ami.md

     $ pmm-admin config --username= --password= --server=1.2.3.4
     ```

-**NOTE**: **Accessing the instance by using an SSH client.**
+!!! alert alert-info "Accessing the instance by using an SSH client"

     For instructions about how to access your instances by using an SSH client, see [Connecting to Your Linux Instance Using SSH](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)

     Make sure to replace the user name `ec2-user` used in this document with `admin`.

 ### Resizing the EBS Volume